 - Potatoes: Chicken and potatoes are a classic match.
 Mashed potatoes, roasted potatoes (or sweet potatoes), even a potato hash.
 Even better, the leftover chicken juices will taste wonderful when poured over the potatoes!
 To prepare a one-pan dish, check out this recipe for roasted chicken thighs and potatoes.

 - Grains: Serve the chicken thighs with plain brown rice or quinoa – or your favorite flavored dish.
-For example, this black bean quinoa casserole, spinach artichoke quinoa casserole, Tex Mex rice, and beans with zucchini, For a lower carb option, ditch the rice for cauliflower rice instead – like this cheesy cauliflower rice.
+For example, this black bean quinoa casserole, spinach artichoke quinoa casserole, Tex Mex rice, and beans with zucchini, For a lower carb option, ditch the rice for cauliflower rice instead.

-- Veggies: One of the easiest ways to add veggies with your baked chicken, is to use baked veggies; like these roasted brussels sprouts, garlic green beans, roasted asparagus, or roasted cauliflower.
+- Veggies: One of the easiest ways to add veggies with your baked chicken, is to use baked veggies; like these garlic green beans, roasted asparagus, or roasted cauliflower.
 In a hurry?
 Try these Instant Pot steamed vegetables.

 - Salad: On days when it’s warmer (or for the chicken leftovers), pairing with a green salad is refreshing and nutritious!
-I love eating with Ukrainian cucumber and tomato salad, spinach salad, lemony kale salad, or even brussel sprout salad.
+I love eating with spinach salad or lemony kale salad.

-In the top photo, I’ve even paired this garlic chicken with cauliflower risotto and it was amazing!!
-There is also lots of room for turning this into a one-pan dinner like I did with this one pan chicken and potatoes, and baked chicken and peppers!
+In the top photo, I’ve even paired this garlic chicken with cauliflower risotto and it was amazing!

 Let me introduce you to our Ukrainian spread.
 More often than not we serve baked chicken with: mashed potatoes because those juices are begging to be poured over a creamy mash.
-Or brown rice or quinoa – I often make both in my Instant Pot.
 And what is an Eastern European meal without cucumber and tomato salad or sweet lazy pierogi for dessert?!

 How to Make Ahead, Store, and Reheat